 Researchers have studied omega-3s as a potential treatment for a range of mental health conditions.
 The overall evidence is mixed, though.

 Some studies do support the use of omega-3s in people with depression.
-A review of 35 trials found that these fatty acids may improve depressive symptoms and people with severe symptoms may experience a greater benefit.
+A review of 35 studies found that these fatty acids may improve depressive symptoms and people with severe symptoms may experience a greater benefit.

 Three small studies found that EPA might help improve symptoms in people not having success with antidepressants.

 Also, organizations like the American Psychological Association suggest that omega-3s may be useful as an addition to antidepressant therapy.
-In one small trial, people who took both antidepressants and omega-3s experienced more of an improvement compared to those who took their medication and a placebo.
+In one small study, people who took both antidepressants and omega-3s experienced more of an improvement compared to those who took their medication and a placebo.

 Not all of the findings have been positive, though.
 A large study involving 432 people found that omega-3s do not appear to reduce symptoms in people who have depression.
 Researchers also looked at people with both depression and heart disease.
-Those that took the antidepressant sertraline (Zoloft) and omega-3s did not experience a greater improvement than those that took sertraline and placebo; and a smaller study of 36 people found that DHA did not help improve depressive symptoms.
+Those that took the antidepressant sertraline and omega-3s did not experience a greater improvement than those that took sertraline and placebo; and a smaller study of 36 people found that DHA did not help improve depressive symptoms.